A detailed description of Silent Retreats

 something aside for you.

-We also stop for Quiet Time (even though we are in the Silence) from 12:45 to 1 pm just before lunch.
+We also stop for Quiet Time (even though we are in the Silence) from

 final gathering and give tips for making a graceful transition back